-Katherine Finchy Elementary School will also administer the STAR reading and STAR math assessments five times over the 24-25 school year to analyze the data for growth trends and areas of need.
+Katherine Finchy Elementary School will also administer the STAR reading and phonics screeners and STAR math assessments five times over the 25-26 school year to analyze the data for growth trends and areas of need.
 This data will be analyzed by the grade-level teams to better meet the needs of the students in areas of intervention and enrichment.
 The upper grade will alternate between taking the STAR assessment within the district windows and then using the ICA assessments for additional data tracking and analysis in between the STAR assessments.